vsrinivas/fuchsia/the-book/hub.md

 > A directory containing objects which the component has published for debugging
 > purposes, such as introspection files and services.
 May contain read-write
 > objects.

+**\<component instance id\>/c/**: sub component instance list
+> A read-only directory containing a list of sub component instances.
+This is
+> only generated for runner components.